Halbach array: Applications

-Although one-sided flux distributions may seem somewhat abstract, they have a surprising number of applications ranging from the refrigerator magnet through industrial applications such as the brushless DC motor, voice coils, magnetic drug targeting to high-tech applications such as wiggler magnets used in particle accelerators and free-electron lasers.
+Thus they have a number of applications, ranging from flat refrigerator magnets through industrial applications such as the brushless DC motor, voice coils, magnetic drug targeting to high-tech applications such as wiggler magnets used in particle accelerators and free-electron lasers.

-This device is also a key component of the Inductrack Maglev train and Inductrack rocket-launch system, wherein the Halbach array repels loops of wire that form the track after the train has been accelerated to a speed able to lift.
+The Inductrack maglev train and Inductrack rocket-launch system utilize the Halbach array to lift the train by repelling loops of wire in the track.

-The simplest example of a one-sided flux magnet is a refrigerator magnet.
-These are usually composed of powdered ferrite in a binder such as plastic or rubber.
-The extruded magnet is exposed to a rotating field giving the ferrite particles in the magnetic compound a magnetization resulting in a one-sided flux distribution.
-This distribution increases the holding force of the magnet when placed on a permeable surface, compared to the holding force from, say, a uniform magnetization of the magnetic compound.
+Flat flexible (not hard ceramic ferrite) refrigerator magnets are created with a Halbach magnetization pattern for a stronger holding force when attached to a flat ferromagnetic surface (e.g. a fridge door) than the holding force from a uniform magnetization.
+They're made from powdered ferrite mixed in a flexible binder (e.g. plastic or rubber) that is exposed to a Halbach magnetization field pattern as it is extruded, permanently giving the ferrite particles in the magnetic compound this one-sided flux distribution (which can be viewed with magnetic viewing film).

 Scaling up this design and adding a top sheet gives a wiggler magnet, used in synchrotrons and free-electron lasers.
 Wiggler magnets wiggle, or oscillate, an electron beam perpendicular to the magnetic field.
 As the electrons are undergoing acceleration, they radiate electromagnetic energy in their flight direction, and as they interact with the light already emitted, photons along its line are emitted in phase, resulting in a "laser-like" monochromatic and coherent beam.